This content has been machine translated dynamically.

 Revoked Status: Checks whether the device certificate was revoked.
 A revoked device cannot re-enroll until it is authorized again.

 Rooted Android and Jailbroken iOS Devices: Checks whether an Android or iOS device is jailbroken.

-Unmanaged Devices: Check whether a device is still in a managed state, under Endpoint Management control.
-For example, a device running in MAM mode or an un-enrolled device is not managed.
+Unmanaged Devices: Check whether a device is still in a managed state, controlled by Citrix Endpoint Management.
+For example, a device enrolled in MAM or an unenrolled device is not managed.

 Under Server, click ActiveSync Gateway.
 The ActiveSync Gateway page appears.

 In Activate the following rules, select one or more rules you want to activate.

 In Android-only, in Send Android domain users to ActiveSync Gateway, click YES to ensure that Citrix Endpoint Management sends Android device information to the ActiveSync Gateway.